 In January, Brussels usually receives more rain than Berlin.
 Brussels gets 67 mm (2.6 in) of rain, while Berlin receives 40 mm (1.6 in) of rain each month for the winter.

-In April, Brussels is generally a little warmer than Berlin.
-Temperatures in Brussels average around 10°C (49°F), and Berlin stays around 9°C (47°F).
+Brussels is a little warmer than Berlin in the spring.
+The daily temperature in Brussels averages around 10°C (49°F) in April, and Berlin fluctuates around 9°C (47°F).

 In the spring, Brussels often gets less sunshine than Berlin.
 Brussels gets 147 hours of sunny skies this time of year, while Berlin receives 160 hours of full sun.